sanskrit/raw_etexts_english/blogs/manasataramgini/2004-08-05_an-aryan-mortuary-rite.md

 +++
-title = "An Aryan mortuaryxa0rite"
+title = "An Aryan mortuary rite"

 +++
 The pitR^imedha is a relatively obscure Aryan mortuary rite done an year